amandalui/types-of-type/README.md

 ### *About*
 - [x] Amanda to write better about copy
-- [ ] Amanda to make press-kit materials
+- [x] Amanda to make press-kit materials
-- [ ] Jeremiah/Nathan make sure Amanda put the kit in the right file location and help update the link
+- [ ] Jeremiah/Nathan make sure Amanda put the kit in the right file location

 ### *1–1 Origins of Type*